-Theresa Saxon is a senior lecturer in English Literature, with research interests in theatre history and literary culture.
-Her book, American Theatre: History, Context, Form, was published by Edinburgh University Press in 2011 and she has published articles in peer-reviewed journals on theatre culture.
-She is currently working on Transatlantic theatre in the nineteenth century and, as part of that project, has embarked on a series of public talks on ‘Dickens and Drama'.
+Theresa Saxon is a Principal Lecturer in English Literature and Academic Development Lead in the School of Humanities and Social Sciences and a Resources and Recruitment Manager in the School of Language and Global Studies.
+Her research area interests include theatre history and literary culture.
+Her book, American Theatre: History, Context, Form, was published by Edinburgh University Press in 2011 and she has also published several articles on gender, race and performance, in peer-reviewed journals.
+She is currently writing a book on Transatlantic theatre in the nineteenth century.

 Theresa is also a Fellow of the Royal Society for the Arts and has been a visiting scholar at universities in America.

 Theresa actively supports the American studies research community and was Treasurer of the British Association for American Studies Executive Committee (2008-2012).
-Theresa is also an active member of the European Association for American Studies and the Transatlantic Studies Association.
+Theresa is also an active member of the European Association for American Studies.

 Theresa obtained her first degree and her PhD (2003) at Manchester Metropolitan University and has been teaching at UCLan since 2005.